georgekomen/ski_free_game/README.md

 **DEPLOYMENT !!!!!**
 8.)
 Finally deployed app to a kunbernetes cluster in gcp
 STEPS:
-- Modified webpack to include images that will be needed to run the application in production, this is with help of CopyWebpackPlugin
+- Modified webpack to include images that will be needed to run the application in production, this is with help of CopyWebpackPlugin.
-- Created a docker file that builds our app by placing it behind an nginx web server
+- Created a docker file that builds our app by placing it behind an nginx web server.
-- Added a shell script that runs tests, builds the application then builds the final image with the help of the docker file
+- Added a shell script that runs tests, builds the application then builds the final image with the help of the docker file and uploads it to our gcr.io image repository.
-- Added a kubernetes deploment file that also creates a service and an ingress to allow us access the application from the internet
+- Added a kubernetes deploment file that also creates a service and an ingress to allow us access the application from the internet.